SWIRLS_

 The generated file includes Zod schemas, a form registry, a registerForms() function, and module augmentation for full type safety.
 See TypeScript generation for details.

-Execute a graph by name.
-If graph_name is omitted, the CLI prompts you to select from available graphs.
-If --input is omitted, the CLI prompts for input based on the graph's schema.
+Execute a workflow by name in a hosted project that has workflow execution enabled.
+This requires a paid plan and is not available on the free inspection-only tier.
+If workflow_name is omitted, the CLI prompts you to select from available workflows.
+If --input is omitted, the CLI prompts for input based on the workflow's schema.

 Flags: